zerospeech/zerospeech2017/README.md

 All scores are stored on individual files (ned/coverage, boundary, group  matching, and token/type) in the `out` directory in each corpus directory path.

+## Packages installation on Docker

+If you want to install and run the tracks 1 and 2 in a virtualized environment, you can install and use [docker](https://docs.docker.com/engine/installation).
+You won't need to download this github repository, you can build the docker image by doing:

+    $ docker build -t 'zsc_img' https://github.com/bootphon/zerospeech2017.git

+To run the docker image in an interactive mode using the command:

+    $ docker run -it zero zsc_img bash

+or, if you have downloaded the corpus you can run an interactive session with the data attached by doing:

+    $ docker run -ti --name zero -v /my/host/data/folder:/root/zerospeech2017/data zsc_img bash

 ## Troubleshooting

 ### Troubles with track 1 or track 2